What does כֶּרֶם (kerem) mean in the Bible?

 The metaphor underscores divine ownership and the leaders’ responsibility to nurture rather than exploit God’s people.
 Isaiah 3:13-15

-The vineyard symbolizes God’s covenant people and underscores His personal investment and rightful expectation of fruit.
+The vineyard symbolizes God’s covenant people and underscores his personal investment and rightful expectation of fruit.
 Isaiah 5:1-7

-Compound and idiomatic lexemes in which this word is a constituent.
-Follow a link to study the phrase and its other participating words.
+Compound and idiomatic phrases that include this word.
+Follow a link to study the phrase and how its parts work together.